3 Keys To Selling Just About Anything, Including Yourself

 To me, selling always seemed like a magical pursuit.
 Growing up in a sales family, I would hear stories about salespeople who somehow were able to sell just about anything -- whether it was selling organ meat that no one wanted to eat or selling ice cubes to Eskimos.

 If I didn't know what I know now, I would've thought that salespeople were either magicians or hucksters -- or perhaps both.
 For a long time, hearing about the best salespeople always seemed to be coupled with a story of how a salesperson "got one over" on somebody or tricked somebody into buying something that, if they were in their right mind, would never buy.
-But now, I know differently.
+But now, I know differently. connecting with people professionally and finding out how what you have can help with what they need.
+Here are the three core sales techniques (that don't involve ice cubes or Eskimos), which have helped me in my role as a salesperson.

 1. Be fascinated: When it comes to sales, if you're not fascinated with your product or your prospect, you're in trouble.
 Successful selling relies on your ability to be obsessively curious and captivated with the product you are selling and the person to whom you are selling.